 After the Application for Admission has been received, the applicant will be notified concerning his or her status and any received/missing admission documentation.
-Admission Coordinators send periodic letters and e-mails to update/remind an applicant about the status of her or his progress toward full acceptance.
+Admission Coordinators send periodic letters and emails to update/remind an applicant about the status of her or his progress toward full acceptance.

-The college reviews admission applications on a regular basis.
-Files are kept active for one year.
+The College reviews admission applications on a regular basis.
+Files remain active for one year.
 Admission Coordinators in the Admissions Office maintain regular contact with these prospective students.